Lovegiver/ReactivePipeline/src/README.md.md

 ### The Pipeline

 The Pipeline class is a wrapper for a set of Tasks.
+When calling its .execute() method, then all Operations will be executed

 You can obtain a Pipeline using :

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks)

     static Pipeline createPipeline(String pipelineName, Set<Task> allTasks, WorkGroupOptimizer optimizer)

 With the second method, you'll have to define your own Optimizer.
-This means that you define you own logic to group tasks into
+This means that you define you own logic to group Tasks into WorkGroups

     static Task createTask(String taskName, Operation operation, List<Task> predecessors)